UofT-DSI/visualization/02_activities/assignments/assignment_2.md

     - Explain (with reference to material covered up to date, along with readings and other scholarly sources, as needed) why you classified that visualization the way you did.
       ```
       Your answer...
+      Visualization 1:
+      - Active presensation to convey a message
+      - Use of stolen years to compel a viewer into emotion.